rmklaus12/JWD_Wiki/react/authorizationForm.md

 5. Good!
 Now let’s give your form some  `<input />`s for the user to fill out.
 In between the  `<form></form>`  tags, write two  `<input />`  tags.
 Give the first  `<input />`  two attributes:  `type="password"`  and  `placeholder="Password"`.
 Give the second  `<input />`  one attribute:  `type="submit"`.
 6. Now let’s hide the contact info.
-	7After your  `login`  variable, declare another variable named  `contactInfo`.
+	After your  `login`  variable, declare another variable named  `contactInfo`.
 Set it equal to empty parentheses:
 ```
 const contactInfo = (